kln12/Interview_questions/README.md

 3. How to troubleshoot the pod, if issue occur after 6 month
 4.how to stop pods on particular node
 5.if one node is down and how to pods are shedule to other nodes
+Can we have multiple conatiners in a pod?
+Can we have similar conatiners in a pod?
+Lets say i have 4 conatiners, one of them has failed how would you check which container has failed?
+What is liveness and readiness probe?
+Why we need them?
+Can we deploy a pod on particular node?
+what is init container and side-car container?can you give simple scenario where we use these conatiners?
+command to check the container logs in pod?
+what are the types of services present in kubernetes?
+List objects you know in kubernetes?Give a brief about each object?
+Command to list pods and deployments
+Components in kubernetes architecture?
+What are stateful sets in kuberentes?
+Why config maps are used
+Why config maps are used
+what are operators and give one example where we can use operator?